catheg88/ping_thing/README.md

 # README

 PingThing is a messaging app with a single page React / Redux frontend and a Rails 5 backend.
+The frontend sends and retrieves data via a Rails JSON API.

 Here are some ways it's cooler than it looks:
-* React Redux frontend runs in a single static page served by the Rails backend.
-The frontend sends and receives data through a Rails JSON API
-* Data is stored in the client Redux state once it's been fetched, minimizing unnecessary database queries
+* Data is stored in the client Redux state once it's been fetched, minimizing unnecessary database queries.
+* Real-time updates to receive messages using Pusher/websockets.
+Only affected users respond to each Pusher notification, and they grab only the new data they don't have from the database.
 * Clean data model that scales well.
 Database indexes for fast lookups and validations.
 No silly nonsense like duplicating conversation/message records for each user, storing message recipient IDs in an array and trying to use them for lookups, etc.
-* Real-time updates to receive messages using Pusher
-  *

 # Installation
 This app was built using